Statusnone420/PR-Dashboard/PLAN.md

   [Filter rail with Quick filters] [Result cards]
   ```

-  Use Superpower to save a repeatable review prompt for this screen: verify header height, first-result position, active filter clarity, card density, and empty/error states after each Codex pass.
+  Use a repeatable review checklist for this screen: verify header height, first-result position, active filter clarity, card density, and empty/error states after each pass.
+Record any remaining layout risk in `STATE.md`.
 - **Acceptance criteria:** Results begin at least 120px higher than the current layout at desktop width.
 Query preview is hidden by default.
 Quick presets live with filters.
 Only one primary search field is visually dominant.
 Dirty filters are obvious and resettable.

 ### High — Add premium micro-interactions without masking structural problems